datalakehouse/docs/docs/products/opensearch/concepts/indices.rst

 Performance impact
 -------------------

 Having a large number of indices or shards affects the performance of your OpenSearch service.
-As an example, here are some figures from a three-node DLH for OpenSearch business-8 cluster:
+As an example, here are some figures from a three-node datalakehouse for OpenSearch business-8 cluster:

 * 1,000 shards: No visible effect in performance.
 * 10,000 shards: Creating new shards starts to take more time.
 Increased variation in performance.
 * 15,000 shards: Creating new shards takes significantly longer, often tens of seconds.
 * 20,000 shards: Inserting new data randomly takes significantly more time (20 times more than the mean average).
 Significantly increased variation in performance.

-DLH for OpenSearch takes a snapshot once every hour.
+datalakehouse for OpenSearch takes a snapshot once every hour.
 With 10,000 shards, the cluster is continuously taking new backups and deleting old backups from storage.
 This naturally affects the service performance, as part of the capacity is continuously allocated to managing backups.

 Using patterns to set index retention